anthonyloukinas/AWX-Promotion-Pipeline/README.md

 Next, add a New Build Step of type `Ansible Tower`.

 Fill in your Server and Credentials details.
 You will also need to find the Template ID from the template you should have created in this step.
 See: [Consume Pipeline using Ansible AWX](#consume-pipeline-using-ansible-awx).
-You can get this ID, buy viewing the job template in Tower, and looking at the url.
+You can get this ID, by viewing the job template in Tower, and looking at the url.

 - Extra Vars:
   - tower_region